jonallured/copy_env/README.md

 A simple script to automate the pattern of:

 * copy `.env.example` to `.env`
-* grab config from Heroku or Hokusai staging
+* grab config from Hokusai or Heroku staging
-* replace values in `.env` with Heroku or Hokusai values
+* replace values in `.env` with those config values

 ## Install